-Faculty being reviewed for promotion to Professor shall include all student evaluations of instruction for at least the most recent five-year period.
+Faculty being reviewed for promotion to Professor shall include all student evaluations of instruction only from the most recent five-year period or, if fewer than five, all evaluations.

 Faculty members may comment on their own student evaluations.
 These comments related to student evaluations shall be uploaded to the specific course the faculty members is commenting on in the Scheduled Teaching area of the e-dossier system.
 If a faculty member has comments regarding all evaluations these should be included in item k below.